Safe Passage Information

 If your child rides a school bus each day, there are several things that you can do to help him/her avoid dangers.
-If he/she walks to the bus stop, your child should follow our walking to school guidelines.
 The following provides recommendations for both parents and students to ensure safe bus passage.

 Parents should review the following tips to make sure that their child has a safe bus ride to and from school.